 We recruit most of our Ph.D. students through the J. Crayton Pruitt Family Department of Biomedical Engineering at the University of Florida.
 As such, interested students are encouraged to apply for entrance into the biomedical engineering graduate program.
 Students can be admitted directly into the PhD program with only a Bachelor’s (B.S.) degree.
 Further information on the application process can be found here.

-If you are a current University of Florida student or have questions about the Musculoskeletal Biomechanics Lab, you are encouraged to contact Dr. Nichols directly via e-mail.
+If you are interested in joining the Musculoskeletal Biomechanics Lab as a graduate student, you are encouraged to contact Dr. Nichols directly via e-mail.

 We are always looking for hard-working students who are interested in learning more about the musculoskeletal system and the study of human movement.
 Undergraduates typically gain the most from their research experience by starting in the lab at the beginning of the semester.
 As a result, the course registration period is a good time to reflect on whether you will have time for research and inquire about potential opportunities.